nahrun1682/obsidian-mcp/README.md

 ### File Operations

 ```
-"Read my daily note for today"
+"Can you read my project note at Projects/MCP-Server.md?"
-"Create a new note called 'Meeting Notes' in the Work folder"
+"Create a new meeting note in Work/Meetings for today's standup"
-"Append my todo list to today's note"
-"Add a new section under the '## Ideas' heading in my brainstorm note"
+"Add a task list to my project plan under the Action Items section"
-"Move 'draft.md' to the Archive folder"
-"Delete my old scratch notes"
 ```

 ### Directory Operations

 ```
-"Create a new folder called 'Projects/New Project'"
+"Set up a new folder structure for my research papers"
-"List all markdown files in my vault"
+"What markdown files do I have in my vault?"
-"Show me what's in the Archive directory"
+"Show me all the PDFs in my Resources folder"
 ```

 ### Search

 ```
-"Search for all notes mentioning 'machine learning'"
-"Find notes with TODO items"
+"Find all my notes about machine learning"
+"Where did I write about TODO items?"
-"Search for notes about 'project alpha' and show context"
+"Search my Projects folder for anything about deployment"
 ```

 ### Tag Management

 ```
-"Add tags #work and #important to my meeting note"
-"Remove the #draft tag from all notes"
-"Rename the tag #todo to #task across my vault"
-"Show me all tags and their usage counts"
+"Tag my meeting note with work and urgent"
+"I want to consolidate my todo tags into a single task tag"
+"What tags am I using the most?"
 ```

 ### Journal Logging

 ```
-"Log this conversation to my journal: we discussed MCP server setup"
+"Log today's work: I implemented OAuth for the MCP server using TypeScript and AWS"
-"Add a journal entry about today's coding work on the Obsidian project"
+"Add a journal entry about my Rust research - I learned about async patterns and tokio"
+"Journal this: spent time learning TypeScript generics and created some helper utilities"
 ```

-The journal tool automatically creates/appends to daily journal files with timestamps, activity types, and project linking.

 ## Available Tools